-To let Okta negotiate Kerberos authentication for agentless Desktop Single Sign-on (DSSO), you need to create a new service account and set a Service Principal Name (SPN) for that service account.
+To use Kerberos authentication for agentless Desktop Single Sign-on (DSSO), you need to create a new service account and set a Service Principal Name (SPN) for that service account.
 The service account itself does not need admin permissions, but you need specific permissions to set an SPN.
 See Delegating Authority to Modify SPNs.

-When the SPN credentials change, update the Okta SPN information at the same time to avoid service outages.
-As a security precaution, Okta recommends updating the SPN regularly.
+When the service account credential changes, update the corresponding Okta service account credential at the same time to avoid service outages.
+As a security precaution, Okta recommends updating the service account credential regularly.

 - Complete these fields:

-- First name: Optional.
-Enter the user's first name.
+- First name: Enter the user's first name.

 - Initials: Optional.
 Enter an initial for the user's middle name.

-- Last name: Optional.
-Enter the user's last name.
+- Last name: Enter the user's last name.

 - Full name: Optional.
 Enter the user's full name.